kashiani/kashiani/README.md

 -->

-I am a fourth-year Ph.D. student with over six years of research experience in computer vision and machine learning.
+I am a fourth-year Ph.D. student with over seven years of research experience in computer vision and machine learning.
 My research goal revolves around developing generalizable machine learning models for real-world and out-of-distribution scenarios.
 I am currently focused on advancing multi-modal foundation models and investigating their generalization capabilities across novel domains.

 - 💬 Don't hesitate to email me if you're interested in discussing further.